Hanoi to Ha Giang loop

 For transit from Lao Cai to Sapa, the experience may vary from 3/5 (non-stop ride) to 4/5 (stop on demand), depending on your transit choice.

-Traveling by train is a must-try experience in Vietnam.
-From Hanoi to Sapa, you must stop at Lao Cai train station; from there, you must hop on a second transport to your destination.
+Traveling by train in Vietnam is essential.
+From Hanoi to Sapa, stop at Lao Cai train station, then transfer to reach your destination.

-It takes around eight hours on the express train and another 1.5 hours to get to Sapa.
+It takes around eight hours on the express train and another 1.5 hours by bus/car to get to Sapa.

 Train Hanoi to Sapa Lao Cai